plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 value) to a variable is optional, and if specified, must be a writable variable in the node's interface.

-A *command node*, is one that contains only an expression of this form in its body.
 The following are examples of command nodes.
 Note that some context is not shown, e.g. the declaration of the command (discussed next) and that of the variable receiving the return value.

 ::

    StopRover: { stop(); }

-   SetWaypoint: { set_waypoint (x,y,z); }
+   SetWaypoint: { set_waypoint (x, y, z); }

    GetSpeed: { speed = get_speed(); }

-   PrintSpeed: { print("Got speed: ",speed); }
+   PrintSpeed: { print("Got speed: ", speed); }

 As with assignment nodes, if no attributes are required, the braces may be omitted.
 Names may also be ommitted: